remialvado/RiakBundle/README.md

 - support for Secondary indexes insert and fetch operations
 - support for MapReduce queries for both Javascript and Erlang
 - support for extended bucket configuration (n_val, ...)
+- add some console tasks to handle common admin operations :
+    - display bucket size
+    - list keys inside a bucket
+    - delete all datas inside a bucket
+    - ...
-- performance dashboard added to Sylfony Debug Toolbar
+- performance dashboard added to Symfony Debug Toolbar

 Dependencies
 ------------